-The Capstone turbine combined heat & power CHP system in SUNY ESF’s Gateway Center, a student commons and even center, is part of a power system that provides 60% of campus heat needs and 20% of campus electricity, saving the college $520,000 in utility expense annually.
+The Capstone turbine combined heat & power CHP system in SUNY ESF’s Gateway Center, a student commons and event center, is part of a power system that provides 60% of campus heat needs and 20% of campus electricity, saving the college $520,000 in utility expense annually.
 The Capstone CHP system can power the building’s critical loads in a utility outage, providing a resilience benefit to the campus.

 A benefit to students in the Sustainable Energy Management degree program, SUNY-ESF Gateway Center’s ‘living laboratory’ allows them to observe and work directly with a sustainable energy system as part of the classroom experience.